mijatpaunovic/HRA/README.md

 This study investigates the ability of various measures to quantify asymmetry in Poincaré plots (PP) derived from Heart Rate Variability (HRV) recordings across different subject groups and short-term timescales.
 For each timescale (1-, 5-, 10-, and 20-minute HRV segments), the performance of the newly proposed Kernel Density Estimation–based Asymmetry Magnitude Index (KDE AMI) is assessed alongside established asymmetry measures — Histogram-based AMI (HB AMI), Guzik Index (GI), Porta Index (PI), Asymmetric Spread Index (ASI), Slope Index (SI), and Area Index (AI) — in their ability to discriminate between subject groups.
 All Heart Rate Asymmetry (HRA) measures are benchmarked against the standard (non-HRA) Poincaré plot descriptors, SD1 and SD2.

 ### Repository Structure
-All the files required to reproduce the results of the study are included - code, input data, and intermediate results.
-Note that the provided HRV recordings are the result of the preprocessing of raw electrocardiogram (ECG) used in the study, and therefore do not require additional preparation.
-Running the scripts for specific subject groups requires minimal editing which is explained in description section at the beginning of scripts.
-The repository is structured as follows:
+All files necessary to reproduce the study’s results are provided, including the complete codebase, input data, and intermediate outputs.
+The included HRV recordings represent preprocessed segments of the raw electrocardiogram (ECG) signals used in the study, and therefore require no further preparation.
+Executing the scripts for specific subject groups involves only minimal adjustments, as outlined in the description sections at the beginning of each script.
+The repository is organized as follows:

 #### 1. Python code
-- `nonlinear_measures.py` – Computes nonlinear measures across four short-term timescales (1-, 5-, 10-, and 20-minute HRV segments) for two subject groups.
+- `nonlinear_measures.py` – Computes nonlinear measures across short-term timescales for two subject groups.
 - `statistical_tests.py` – Performs group comparisons by calculating Relative Median Differences (RMDs), testing statistical significance, and estimating effect sizes.

 #### 2. Input data (`input_data/`)